 Sainte Luce is a key lobster fishery, making a significant contribution to annual landings in the Anosy region.
-Here, fishermen navigate dangerous seas in poorly constructed canoes for the chance to earn around £1 per day.
-Lobster are of considerable economic importance in Sainte Luce, as lobster fishing is a core income generating activity for 80% of households.
+Here, fishermen navigate dangerous seas in canoes that can be fragile and unstable for the chance to earn around £1 per day.
+Lobsters are of considerable economic importance in Sainte Luce, as lobster fishing is a core income generating activity for 80% of households.

 Lobster fishing is a core income generating activity for 80% of households in Sainte Luce.

 In order to increase lobster populations, the community decided to set aside 13km2 area of key habitat within the fishery as a periodic NTZ where – for the majority of the year – lobster fishing does not take place.
 After closing the zone for 10 months it was opened during August - September 2014, resulting in increased catches for the fishermen.
-The community therefore decided to repeat the process, and has continued to do so through the 2016 lobster fishing season.
+The community therefore decided to repeat the process, and has continued to do so through, with closures already planned into 2019.
 SEED Madagascar will again support them in enforcing the local rules and conduct research to inform and assess the community management.
-Having seen the great results of the first two phases of the project, the neighbouring communities of Elodrato and Itapera has also asked to be included in Phase 3, looking to create community designed and enforced NTZs of their own.
+Having seen the great results of the first two phases of the project, the neighbouring communities of Elodrato and Itapera are also involved in project Phase III, looking to create community designed and enforced NTZs of their own.

 Project Oratsimba (Phase III) has been made possible thanks to funding from Defra’s Darwin Initiative.
 Previous phases of the project have been funded by Blue Ventures and the FAO’s SmartFish.